quicksilver/manual/Readme.md

 ## Updating the Live Manual ##

-MkDocs has been installed into the virtual environment in `/data/venv`.

 The manual repository has been cloned into `/data/manual`.

+MkDocs has been installed into a virtual environment in `/data/manual/venv`.

 Publishing the latest version should be as simple as

     $ cd /data/manaul
     $ git pull
-    $ /data/venv/bin/mkdocs build
+    $ venv/bin/mkdocs build

 [MkDocs]: http://www.mkdocs.org/
 [Homebrew]: https://brew.sh/